Specialist IP Camera Store since 2004

 To make installation a little easier, some manufacturers have created varifocal cameras with remote zoom and focus.

-Remote zoom and focus enables you to make small adjustments to your field of view post installation.
+Remote zoom and focus enable you to make small adjustments to your field of view post-installation.
 For example, if snow makes an area too bright which blurs your image, you can adjust this using P-iris.

 Axis has the widest choice of cameras with this feature.